Worker pleads guilty to abusing inmates at US women's prison

 Associated Press

-A former employee at a federal women’s prison in California pleaded guilty Thursday to charges he sexually abused at least two inmates, the first conviction in a wave of arrests at a lockup known to prisoners and workers as “the rape club.”
+A federal prison employee pleaded guilty Thursday to charges he sexually abused at least two inmates at a women’s prison in California, the first conviction in a wave of arrests at a lockup known to prisoners and workers as “the rape club.”

-Klinger, a former Dublin prison recycling technician, pleaded guilty in federal court in Oakland to three counts of sexual abuse of a ward.
-He faces up to 15 years in prison, though in other cases the sentences have ranged from three months to two years.
+Klinger, who worked as a recycling technician at Dublin, pleaded guilty in federal court in Oakland to three counts of sexual abuse of a ward.
+He faces up to 15 years in prison, though in other similar cases the sentences have ranged from three months to two years.
 Klinger remains free pending sentencing.
 A status conference is scheduled for May 11.

+Klinger was placed on administrative leave in April 2021 and remains “currently employed with the Bureau of Prisons,” the agency said Friday.
+He was previously allowed to transfer to another federal prison facility while under investigation.

 Klinger signed a plea agreement in connection with his guilty plea, but the document was not published to the public docket.
 A court official said it was sealed.
 Because the agreement is not public, it is not clear whether it includes a clause requiring him to cooperate with authorities.
 In a court filing last month, prosecutors said some of their evidence pertained to both Klinger and Warden Ray J. Garcia’s cases.